Download a copy of the Cefalu annual clover factsheet.

-Cefalu (Trifolium vesiculosum) is an Annual Clover, which demonstrates early prostrate growth then becoming erect during the spring period and grows up to 1.2m tall.
-It produces thick stems with many tillers and large leaves which produce a distinctive “V” shape marking that is a characteristic of Arrowleaf Clover.
-Cefalu is deep rooted and can extend its root system up to 1.5m into the soil profile sourcing water from a perched water table.
-This will enable Cefalu to produce herbage long after traditional pastures have dried off and makes it a very valuable pasture where rainfall is likely to be insufficient for growth of various annual and perennial legumes.
+Cefalu (Trifolium vesiculosum) is an annual clover, which demonstrates early prostrate growth and then becomes erect during the spring period, growing up to 1.2m tall.
+It has thick stems with many tillers and produces large leaves with a “V” shape marking, a distinctive characteristic of arrowleaf clover.
+Cefalu is deep rooted and can extend its root system up to 1.5m into the soil profile, sourcing water from a perched water table.
+This enables Cefalu to produce herbage long after traditional pastures have dried off and makes it a very valuable pasture, where rainfall is likely to be insufficient for growth of other various annual and perennial legumes.

 Cefalu has excellent seed production ability and a high level of hard seed, which makes it well suited to long term cropping rotations.
-It has excellent tolerance to acid soils but will not tolerate extended waterlogging and thus heavy soils must be avoided.
-Arrowleaf Clover can be used for hay, silage or green manure.
-Its tall erect growth habit makes it well suited to grass/oaten hay mixtures.
-Cefalu can provide high feed quality (18–22% Crude Protein) and is ideal for hay, with excellent herbage production during the spring and early summer period.
+It has excellent tolerance to acid soils but will not tolerate extended waterlogging and thus, heavy soils must be avoided.
+Cefalu arrowleaf clover can be used for hay, silage or green manure.
+Its tall erect growth habit makes it is well suited to grass/oaten hay mixtures.
+Cefalu can provide high quality feed (18–22% crude protein) and is ideal for hay, with excellent herbage production during the spring and early summer period.

 - Due to its extensive root system, it can extract moisture and nutrients on deep acidic sands and utilise perched water tables – thus reducing the potential for worsening salinisation

-- Due to its early maturity, Cefalu is suitable for grazing – using less moisture and producing similar amounts of herbage than other varieties of Arrowleaf Clover
+- With its early maturity, Cefalu is suitable for grazing – using less moisture and producing similar amounts of herbage than other varieties of arrowleaf clover

 Suggested sowing rates